Megan Ganz: Personal life

-Ganz began dating British comedian Humphrey Ker in 2013.
-The couple were engaged in late 2014, and married on May 30, 2015.

-In 2018, during a Twitter exchange with Community creator and executive producer Dan Harmon, Ganz accused Harmon of having engaged in inappropriate behavior toward her during their time on the show together.
-Harmon detailed his behavior on an episode of his podcast, Harmontown, in which he went into detail about his wrongdoings which included making advances on her and then mistreating her after she turned him down.
+In 2018, during a Twitter exchange with Community creator and executive producer Dan Harmon, Ganz revealed Harmon engaged in inappropriate behavior toward her during their time on the show together.
+Harmon admitted his behavior on an episode of his podcast, Harmontown, in which he went into detail about his wrongdoings which included making advances on her and then mistreating her after she turned him down.
 Ganz said that she felt vindicated by the admission and accepted his apology, urging her Twitter followers to listen to this episode of Harmontown, and calling it a "master class in how to apologize", ultimately forgiving him.
 The exchange, the apology and Ganz's thoughts about them were covered in episode 674 of This American Life in which she was interviewed.

 Filmography

 The following is a partial list of television episodes written or directed by Ganz.